emrebengue/Stack-Direction/README.md

-Very basic code to test which way the stack grows
+Very basic C code to test which way the stack grows